deepcausality-rs/sites/web/content/en/blog/announcement-non-euclidean.md

 Quaternions efficiently model 3D orientation in space and are used for robotics, computer vision, and inertial navigation systems.

-DeepCasuality 0.8 introduces the unique capability of flexible integration of heterogeneous geometries.
+DeepCausality 0.8 introduces the unique capability of flexible integration of heterogeneous geometries.
 For example, a Euclidean context represents data in a Euclidean representation whereas additional contexts for QuaternionSpace or LorentzianSpacetime represent non-Euclidean data.
 DeepCausality supports multiple contexts since 0.6 and, because of its generic design, a QuaternionSpace context will be statically verified by the compiler to hold only QuaternionSpace data